-The EITC continues to be a very important tax benefit that is available to employed low-income households.
-As in previous years, neither the New York State EITC nor the federal EITC will count as income or resources for temporary assistance.
-In addition, federal and State EITCs continue to be excluded as food stamp income.
+The EITC continues to be a very important tax benefit which is available to employed low-income households.
+As in previous years, neither the New York State, New York City, nor the federal EITC will be deemed to be income or resources for temporary assistance purposes.
+In addition, New York State, New York City, and federal EITCs are excluded as income for food stamps.

-The credits are an important anti-poverty tool that can dramatically increase family income as family members move into the workforce.
-Workers who qualify for the EITCs and file federal and State tax returns can receive benefits totaling up to \$6,130.
-In addition, households who qualified in the past three years, and never claimed EITCs to which they were entitled, may file retroactively for these benefits.
+The credits are an important anti-poverty tool which can dramatically increase family income as family members move into the workforce.
+Workers who qualify for the EITCs and file federal and State tax returns can receive tax benefits totaling up to \$6,271.
+In addition, households who qualified for the credit during the past three years, but who never claimed the EITC to which they were entitled, may file retroactively for these benefits.

-Over 1.4 million New York households claimed \$2.6 billion in federal EITC and \$700 million in State EITC for Tax Year 2005.
-The average combined claim per household was over \$2,300.
-However, the IRS has estimated that about 20-25% of households eligible for the credit do not claim it.
-That is why outreach and promotion of the credit is so important.
+Nearly 1.5 million New York households claimed \$2.8 billion in federal EITC and \$760 million in State EITC for Tax Year 2006.
+The average combined claim per household was over \$2,400.
+Notwithstanding, the IRS estimates that about 20-25% of households eligible for the credit still do not claim it.
+That is why district outreach and promotion of the credit is so important.

-While OTDA's goal is to reach as many eligible taxpayers as possible, particular target populations should include:
+While OTDA's goal is to reach as many eligible low-income taxpayers as possible, particular target populations should include: